valfvo/movie-reco-app/README.md

 # movie-reco-app

 To run the project, choose a directory to mount docker volumes, then compose up.
+If `DOCKER_VOLUMES_DIRECTORY` is not set, a `volumes` directory will be created in the current directory.

 ```
 export DOCKER_VOLUMES_DIRECTORY="$HOME/movie-reco-app/volumes"